ninichuuh/ninichuuh/README.md

-<h1 align="center">Hi, I'm Nino 👋</h1>
+<h1 align="center">Hi, I'm Nino</h1>

 <p align="center">
-  Full-stack developer from Croatia 🇭🇷, happiest when there's data to model and a graph to draw from it.
+  dev happiest when there's data to model and a graph to draw from it.
 </p>

 <p align="center">